Want to plan the perfect Bruges one-day itinerary? Read on below for a little inspiration!

 Stop 2 – Wander through the Market Square

-Market Square is the most popular tourist attraction in Bruges.
-It’s most famous for its multi-colored Gothic buildings which resemble a scene out of a traditional Disney princess movie.
+Market Square is the most popular tourist attraction in Bruges and for good reason.
+It’s most famous for its multi-coloured Gothic buildings which resemble a scene out of a traditional Disney princess movie (which is a photographer’s dream).

 Stop 3 – Climb up the Belfry Tower (Belfry of Bruges)